lachibal2/TicTacToe/README.md

 **wipe_data.py** is a function that can be executed from the terminal to remove all of the computer's memory.
 If the clearing of data was successful, the program will print 'Cleared Data File'

 **data.txt** is a data file for the memoization part of the '_vs_computer.py_' version of the game.
 The current data in _data.txt_ is dummy data.
-Please clear the file so that it has nothing written in it, before you play the '_vs_computer_' version of the game. _Wipe_data.py_ was made for this purpose.
+Please clear the file so that it has nothing written in it, before you play the '_vs_computer.py_' version of the game. _Wipe_data.py_ was made for this purpose.

 _Thank you for visiting this repo!_